 Protecting Your Rights Against Unlawful Actions

-At Kennedy Law, PC, we believe that communities in New Mexico can be made safer through the protection of individuals’ civil rights.
+At Kennedy Law Firm, we believe that communities in New Mexico can be made safer through the protection of individuals’ civil rights.
 This includes the protections provided by the U.S. Constitution.

 The Fourth Amendment provides protection against “unreasonable searches and seizures” by the government or government agents.
 It requires police to either have a warrant or probable cause to search someone’s person, home or property.